Sorebit/archdrgn/README.md

 - Fun fact: Turns out there exists a user named `username`, whose password is `password`

 **Fighting**
-- As of now there is only hardcoded Red Rat battle supported because it drops leather which I want to get hold on
+- As of now I use fighting mostly to speed up gathering data
-- To enable fighting set `user.fight` to `true` in config
+- To enable fighting on successful level set `user.fight` to `true` in config